College Catalog: Services and Activities

 International Student Admission Requirements

-Upon arrival to campus, International students are required to complete the "COMPASS/ESL Student Placement" test in addition to providing a writing sample.
-The results of this testing will help place the student in the correct level English classes and help with the selection of other college classes based on the scores.
+Upon arrival to campus, International students are required to complete a T.B.
+(Tuberculosis) test at their own expense.
+The school nurse will administer the test for $10.00.
+Prior to enrollment, students who have not taken the ACT or SAT are required to take the ACCUPLACER test.
+The results of this testing will help place the student in the correct level of college classes based on the scores.

 Online subscriptions to research databases may be accessed from the library web pages on campus at www.coffeyville.edu.